 East Greenland Explorer: Icebergs & Northern Lights

-Sailing in September, explore the massive fjords of East Greenland and their legendary icebergs, spot musk oxen and visit ancient and modern Inuit settlements, while late summer provides a great chance of spotting the Northern Lights.
+Sailing in August or September, explore the massive fjords of East Greenland and their legendary icebergs, spot musk oxen and visit ancient and modern Inuit settlements.
+Late summer provides a great chance of spotting the Northern Lights.
 A choice of three expedition ships means there is a cabin for every type of explorer.

 Trip Summary and Itinerary Map

-• Embarkation in northern Iceland means less time at sea
+• Starts & finishes in Reykjavik, Iceland for less time at sea

 Start from Akureyri and end at Akureyri